-Viscosity of oil is defined as the ability of the oil to flow.
+The viscosity of the oil is defined as a measure of a fluid’s resistance to flow.
 It is the property of the liquid which tends to prevent relative movement between adjacent parts within itself.

-Generally, thicker the fluid, higher is its viscosity; whereas thinner liquids have lower viscosity.
+Generally, the thicker the fluid, the higher its viscosity; whereas thinner liquids have lower viscosity.

 2. Viscosity Index

 Viscosity Index is a term which is mainly related to marine lubricating oils.
-It can be defined as the change in viscosity of the oil which takes place as a result of change of temperature.
+It can be defined as the change in viscosity of the oil which takes place as a result of a change in temperature.

-Higher the viscosity index of the lubricating oil better is the quality.
-This means that lubricating oil with higher viscosity index has only a small change as a result of large temperature difference.
+The higher the viscosity index of the lubricating oil better is the quality.
+This means that lubricating oil with higher viscosity index has only a small change as a result of a large temperature difference.